iratefun/developer_infobase/philosophy/axioms.md

 63. Objects should use always named self-references instead of "this."
 64. All runnables share a standard entry point (prcr__runnable_entry_point__util)
 65. Configuration parsers should be within prcr__class__lib.
 Projects ought not hold their own config parsers.
 This is so other projects can import configurations without having to look into a runnable source.
-66. If the project is a runnable, it should have only one ProjectCoreRunnable instance, and it should be available in process.irf_core.runnable.
+66. If the project is a runnable, it should have only one ProjectCoreRunnable instance, and it should be available in process.project_core.runnable.
 67. Always consider the dimensionality of what "better" means.
 68. Work in immediacy, only with what you have.
 69. Work for the sake of accomplishment, even if none celebrate those wins.